 Dasyra, the Shining Star

 Dasyra sat in the void a long time before coming into the ethereal realm.
 She created the stars and stood within them watching the world turn.
 At long last she, entered the world to inspire hope among the elves during the Godling Wars.
 She wielded the Crystal Scythe forged by the first noble elves and heated from the lightning of Calledrym.

-Dasyra created the gnomes although the cause and timing of their origin is often debated.
+Dasyra created the gnomes and other fey although the cause and timing of their origins are often debated.

 Dasyra was the first Ealintaine to die in the Godling Wars.
 She had openly attacked Gaeruhn and sliced open his belly releasing the sun.
 Kiravor killed Dasyra and Selefahn placed her essence in the skies as the stars.
 Over the ages, she regained consciousness and began to gather disciples.
 Hoping one day, to regain form and continue her fight against Gaeruhn.